Business report > Corporate governance

 Non-executive, independent member of the Board of Directors since 2009, elected until 2015

 Resident in Crans-Montana (CH)

-CEO British Telecom Switzerland AG, Wallisellen (CH); member of the Industry Advisory Board Computer Science, ETH Zurich (CH); member of the Board of Directors Bedag Informatik AG (CH)
+CEO Swiss Post, Bern (CH); member of the Industry Advisory Board Computer Science, ETH Zurich (CH); member of the Board of Directors Bedag Informatik AG (CH)

 In addition to her foundation studies in education, Susanne Ruoff obtained an MBA diploma at the University of Fribourg and attended a Client Executive Program at INSEAD in Fontainebleau.
 She started her career in 1989 at IBM Switzerland.
 In her 20-year affiliation with IBM, she held several management postitions in the areas of marketing, sales and services.
 As a member of the Management Board of IBM Switzerland, she was responsible from 2005 to 2009 for the area of Global Technology Services, which included the entire maintenance, outsourcing, and service project area.
 She was also a member of the Foundation Board as an employer representative of the IBM Pension Fund for six years.
-She took over the management of British Telecom, Switzerland, as its CEO on April 1, 2009.
+From April 1, 2009, she held the position of CEO at British Telecom, Switzerland.
+On September 1, 2012, she took over the management of Swiss Post, as CEO.
 Susanne Ruoff has had no significant business relations with the Geberit Group in the past five years.